MarcoJanse/MarcoJanse.github.io.old/_posts/2022-11-30-using-a-Yubikey-with-github-for-signing-your-commits.md

 ![Yubikey 5 NFC](../assets/images/post_2022-11_yubikey_5nfc_hero_2021.png)

-I have two [Yubikey 5 NFC](https://www.yubico.com/nl/product/yubikey-5-nfc/) keys for which I have one always wtih me on my keyring and a spare one at home in a safe place (like your house and car, you should always have a spare key)
+I have two [Yubikey 5 NFC](https://www.yubico.com/nl/product/yubikey-5-nfc/) keys for which I have one always with me on my keyring and a spare one at home in a safe place (like your house and car, you should always have a spare key)

 ## Requirements